Singularities of General Fibers and the LMMP: Introduction

 \subsection{Acknowledgments}

-We would like to thank Gavin Brown for asking the question about normality and reducedness of fibres of Mori fibre spaces which partially motivated the project, Andrea Fanelli and Omprokash Das for the useful conversations, and Hiromu Tanaka for useful comments and for pointing out \cite{gerstenhaber}.
+We would like to thank Gavin Brown for asking the question about normality and reducedness of fibers of Mori fiber spaces which partially motivated the project, Andrea Fanelli, Omprokash Das and Johan de Jong for the useful conversations, and Hiromu Tanaka for useful comments and for pointing out \cite{gerstenhaber}.